What You Need to Know About Buying a Secondhand Car in New Zealand (Especially as a Tourist)

 8. Fill Out the Necessary Paperwork to Take Ownership of the Vehicle

 Both the buyer and the owner of a secondhand vehicle will need to fill in some paperwork to change the ownership of the vehicle.
 This is important because whoever owns the vehicle is responsible for any fees or fines.
-You can pick up a change of ownership form from any New Zealand Post Shop or AA centre.
+You can pick up a change of ownership form from any NZ Post Shop or AA Centre.
 The forms are MR13A and MR13B.
-If you are buying from a professional dealer, then you will need to fill our a sales agreement.
-For more information on the paperwork involved in the vehicle-buying process, check out Buying a Car in New Zealand Step 3: The Paperwork.
+If you are buying from a professional dealer, then you will also need to fill out a sales agreement.
+For more information on the paperwork involved in the vehicle-buying process, check out Buying a Car or Campervan in New Zealand Step 3: The Paperwork.